eetay/aws-cloudformation/README.md

 # aws-cloudformation

+I like [CloudFormation](https://aws.amazon.com/cloudformation), I think it's a great tool.
+Granted, it took me a while getting used to the weird YAML files, But among the more important benefits of IaaS (Infrastructure as a Service), is the cloneability of it, which enables private isolated environments for each developer, multiple stage environments, etc, which is really mandatory if you want to have a proper CI/CD in place.

+I keep to CloudFormation over Terraform and other tools, as I like to stay as close to AWS infrastructure as possible, in order to understand it in depth.
+Ususally this is not a problem, if you're working on AWS and do not have specific requirements to build generic/portable IaaS.

+This repository contains some of the project I did with CloudFormation.

 ## Projects in this Repo
 * [CloudFormation RabbitMQ cluster](./rabbit-cluster/README.md)
   A [RabbitMQ](https://www.rabbitmq.com/) cluster with scalability group, load balancer and auto-clustering